LukeSmithxyz/based.cooking/src/eggs.md

 Tips:

 - Crack the egg close to the pan to prevent the yolk from breaking on impact.
-- When attempting to release the egg, take the opportunity to push oil/melted butter underneath the egg, to help with the release process.
 - Cook on as low a heat possible.
-On gas ranges, the lowest heat on the smallest burner is generally sufficient.
 If the egg starts audibly sizzling, take it off heat immediately.
 Unless you like your eggs crispy.
 You do you.

 ## Contribution